Description

 The ESPGHAN and NASPGHAN have issued updated guidelines for management of H. pylori in children and adolescents.
 They have proposed recommendations for diagnosis and management of H. pylori infection in pediatric patients.
 They have defined pediatric patients as children and adolescents below 18 years of age.
 The following recommendations were stated:

-The guidelines recommend against diagnostic testing for H. pylori infection in children with functional abdominal pain, iron deficiency anemia, and when investigating causes of short stature.
-Serology-based testing was also not recommended.
+- We recommend against testing for H. pylori infection when investigating causes of short stature.

 Japanese Society for Pediatric Gastroenterology, Hepatology and Nutrition (JSPGHAN)